Prince10oct/CV/README.md

 # CV
-Whole CV written by HTML only.
+Whole CV written by HTML5 and CSS3